 Note: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the Domain Labels of the validated FQDN.
 This method is suitable for validating Wildcard Domain Names.

+Effective March 15, 2026, this method SHOULD NOT be used to issue Subscriber Certificates.

+Effective March 15, 2028: - The CA MUST NOT rely on this method. - Prior validations using this method and validation data gathered according to this method MUST NOT be used to issue Subscriber Certificates.

 3.2.2.4.5 Domain Authorization Document

 This method has been retired and MUST NOT be used.
 Prior validations using this method and validation data gathered according to this method SHALL NOT be used to issue certificates.